Connect with us

-Water-type Pokemon weaknesses, counters, and resistances
+Water-type Pokemon weaknesses, counters & resistances

 Water-type Pokemon weaknesses explained

 Having said that, Electric and Grass moves might not be too effective in situations where your Water-type opponent also has a secondary type.
-For instance, Swampert, one of the best PvP Pokemon in Pokemon Go, is immune to Electric damage because of its Ground typing.
+For instance, Swampert, one of the best PvP Pokemon in Pokemon Go, is immune to Electric damage because of its half-ground typing.

 Best counters for Water-type Pokemon

-Water-type Pokemon resistances and strengths
+Water-type Pokemon resistances & strengths

-Water-type Pokemon resist damage from these types:
+Water-type Pokemon can resist damage from these types:

 • Fire